ARA Bouchard (P-51): Design

 Bouchard has a 360° panoramic bridge and an integrated mast.
 The minimal superstructure of the ship leaves a substantial space available for air operations (helicopters, UAVs) and for launch and recovery of surface assets (RHIBs or USVs).
 Bouchards missions are managed by a combat system, which supplies essential detailed information on the ship’s environment, acquired by various detectors, deployed sensors and other ships integrated into the surveillance network.
 The mission system can also include a maritime surveillance system capable of detecting suspicious course profiles automatically.

 The vessel is capable of a variety of missions usually associated with offshore patrol of economic zones.

 History

 Placed at the disposal of the French Navy by DCNS for a period of three years, L'Adroit sailed from her home base on France's Mediterranean coast in May 2012 to conduct her first fishery policing and maritime security mission, including deployment for Operation Thon Rouge, monitoring fishing vessels with red tuna quotas for 2012.

+She was fitted with a Camcopter S-100 rotary wing unmanned air system.